 Your air ticket comprises 3rd party taxes and charges like airport head tax, security screening charges etc which we collect as a deposit as part of the all inclusive air fare.
 This will be paid on your behalf to the 3rd parties when travel has taken place.
 The deposit amount varies due to differences in 3rd party taxes and charges.
 Regardless of whether your airfare is refundable, if your ticket expires at the end of one year from date of purchase with sectors unused, you are entitled to claim a refund of the corresponding deposit, less a reasonable administration fee currently fixed at $44 (incl GST) per passenger per booking regardless of the number of sectors in the booking.
 All claims must be made prior to ticket expiry.
 Please fill out the enquiries form on the Rex website to claim this refund.

-In line with industry practice, there is a booking/handling fee and a credit/debit card surcharge for bookings to cover the costs of providing the service as well as the charges imposed by the card provider.
+In line with industry practice, there is a booking/handling fee and a payment method surcharge for bookings to cover the costs of providing the service as well as the charges imposed by the card provider.
 This surcharge depends on the booking method and card used.
 Please see the Surcharge table for amounts.

 In accordance with Civil Aviation Regulations, smoking and the use of electronic cigarettes is not permitted on Australian domestic flights and in Australian airport terminals.

 To ensure the Passenger's well-being in-flight, we recommend he/she: